When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Can I Expect the Signs to Appear?

-The first early signs of labor, such as nesting, your baby dropping, or increased discomfort, could start any time during the third trimester.
-However, they will likely become more obvious around a month before labor.
+The first early signs, such as nesting, dropping, or increased discomfort, could start anytime during the third trimester.
+They typically become obvious about a month before labor.
+Other signs like diarrhea, losing the mucus plug, and the bloody show usually happen between a week and a few hours before birth.

 When Should I Contact My Doctor or Midwife?